 Standard Requirement Proposal Compliance The two (2) towers above have been designed and orientated to the street frontages surrounding them.
-With both the residential dwelling and commercial tenancies looking out onto the street or onto the centrally located communal open space.
+With both the residential dwelling and commercial tenancies looking out onto the street, or onto the centrally located communal open space.
 3B-2: Overshadowing The overshadowing of the adjacent apartment building reduces solar access, but still allows the habitable rooms of the impacted apartments to receive over two (2) hours solar access on 21 June, as recommended by the ADG.
-3C: Public Domain Interface public domain of Burwoo the ground floor podium, towe d Road and Burleigh Street etbacks to the tower elements p is considered link will be completed wh 188-192 Burwood Road proposed as part of this deve en the development of the ac is undertaken.
-When comple ement to the public domain of djacent site at eted, this will Until the link is completed, however, the section of the link which does not provide access to the lobbies or stair wells will have restricted access, and the areas that do provide links to the lobbies will be separated from the public domain, restricting public access, and ensuring the link does not become a space for loitering or antisocial behaviour.
-Throughout the DA process, GMU urban designers have been consulted on the various iterations of the proposed development.
+3C: Public Domain Interface The relationship between the ground floor podium, towers above, and public domain of Burwood Road and Burleigh Street is considered acceptable, with suitable setbacks to the tower elements provided.
+A partial pedestrian link is proposed as part of this development.
+The link will be completed when the development of the adjacent site at 188-192 Burwood Road is undertaken.
+When completed, this will provide a positive enhancement to the public domain of both Burwood Road and Burleigh Street.
+Until the link is completed, however, the section of the link which does not provide access to the lobbies or stair wells will have restricted access, and the areas that do provide links to the lobbies will be separated from the public domain, restricting public access, and ensuring the link does not become a space for loitering or antisocial behaviour.
+Throughout the DA process, GMU have been consulted on the various iterations of the proposed development.
 The comments made have been incorporated into Council's advice to the applicant, and the assessment staff believe the proposed scheme now addresses the concerns raised.
 3D: Communal & Public Open Min.
-25% of site area (408.15m2) 450m total communal open space area (27.6%) Yes Space Min.
-50% direct sunlight to main communal open space for minimum two (2) hours 9:00am and 3:00pm, 21 June The communal open space to the centre of the building receives sufficient solar access in excess of the two (2) hours required.
+25% of site area (408.15m2) 471m 2 total communal open space area (28.8%) Yes Space Min.
+50% direct sunlight to main communal open space for minimum two (2) hours 9:00am and 3:00pm, 21 June The communal open space to the centre of the building (more than 50% of the proposed communal open space) receives sufficient solar access in excess of the two (2) hours required.
 Yes Two (2) areas of communal open space have been provided as part of the development, allowing residents a choice of a rooftop terrace, or the central landscaped plaza.
 Both spaces are of a high quality, and receive good solar access.
 3E: Deep Soil Min.
-7% with min. dimensions of 6m for sites of 1500m or greater (114.3m ) 0m (0%) of deep soil provided. Νο A landscaping scheme has been submitted which provides for planting, including planters and trees to the first floor communal open space.
+7% with min. dimensions of 6m for sites of 1500m 2 or greater (114.3m 2) 0m 2 (0%) of deep soil provided. Νο A landscaping scheme has been submitted which provides for planting, including planters and trees to the first floor communal open space.
 This approach is considered acceptable given the site character and expected pattern of development in the city centre.